KelvinJC/Enterprise-Data-Warehouse-Design/README.md

 The ER model is used as a tool to design relational databases.
 In the ER model, entities are objects that exist independently of any other entities in the database.
 The building blocks of an ER diagram are entities and attributes.

-An entity can be a noun: person, place, or thing.
+An entity can be a noun: person, place or thing.
 In an ER diagram, an entity is drawn as a rectangle.
 Entities have attributes which are the data elements that characterize the entity.
 Attributes tell us more about the entity.
 In an ER diagram, attributes are drawn as ovals.

 ## Business Logic